SwissDataScienceCenter/renku-actions/test-renku-cypress/README.md

 The test user can be specified with `inputs.test-user-*` inputs.
 The only mandatory field is `*-password`; you can provide also `*-email`, `*-firstname`, `*-lastname` and `*-username`.

+The FQDN of the Kubernetes cluster on which Renku has been deployed can be specified with `kubernetes-cluster-fqdn`.
+This is optional and defaults to `dev.renku.ch`.

 ## Running multiple tests.

 Mind that you need to provide the e2e file name; the action is structured to run different tests in parallel.
 The easiest way to do that is by defining a matrix in the workflow file, as in the example below: